onlyOneYR/elasticsearch/intl.en-US/User Guide/Instance management/YML configuration.md

     number_of_replicas: 1
 ```

 **Note:** You can pass custom settings to xpack.security.audit.index.settings when enabling audit indexing.
 Once you apply the change to the Elasticsearch instance, audit indexes will be available on the Elasticsearch instance.
-Otherwise, the elasticsearch instance audit log is set to the default`Number_of_shards: 5`,`Number_of_replicas: 1`.
+Otherwise, the elasticsearch instance audit log is set to the default `Number_of_shards: 5`, and `Number_of_replicas: 1`.

 **Remote audit log indexing settings**